britzl/platypus/README.md

 The `collisions` table can have the following values:

-* `ground` (table) - List with collision group hashes for collision objects representing ground
+* `ground` (table) - List with collision group hashes for collision objects representing ground.
+Used when separating collisions using collision shapes.
-* `left` (number) - Distance from game object center to left edge of collision shape
+* `left` (number) - Distance from game object center to left edge of collision shape.
+Used by ray casts to detect ground and wall contact.
-* `right` (number) - Distance from game object center to right edge of collision shape
+* `right` (number) - Distance from game object center to right edge of collision shape.
+Used by ray casts to detect ground and wall contact.
-* `top` (number) - Distance from game object center to top edge of collision shape
+* `top` (number) - Distance from game object center to top edge of collision shape.
+Used by ray casts to detect ground and wall contact.
-* `bottom` (number) - Distance from game object center to bottom edge of collision shape
+* `bottom` (number) - Distance from game object center to bottom edge of collision shape.
+Used by ray casts to detect ground and wall contact.

 **RETURN**
 * `instance` (table) - The created Platypus instance